-The Certificate in Quantitative Economics (CQE) is awarded to students who complete the demanding course requirements in economics, statistics, mathematics, and computer science.
+The Certificate in Quantitative Economics (CQE) is awarded to students who complete the demanding course requirements in economics, statistics, mathematics, and computer science, as well as demonstrating familiarity with important quantitative computer tools.
 It is open to students in any major, but will be most readily completed by those majoring in economics with a minor or double major in mathematics, statistics, computer science, or mathematical statistics.

-Students who have completed the CQE have some of the background necessary for graduate programs in economics, statistics, business administration, finance, and quantitative finance, among others, as well as for positions in consulting, investment banking, actuarial science, financial operations and more.
+Students who have completed the CQE will have developed skills necessary for graduate programs in economics, statistics, business administration, finance, and quantitative finance, among others, as well as for positions in consulting, investment banking, actuarial science, financial operations and more.

-The certificate is awarded at the end of the spring semester for graduating students, and is noted on the student’s transcript.
-Students may also include their participation in the CQE on their resumes.
+The certificate is awarded at the end of the spring semester for graduating students, and is entered on the student’s official transcript.
+It is also a valuable entry on resumes.

 Students wishing to pursue the certificate must have at least a 3.0 overall gpa and must maintain a 3.0 average in the courses required for the certificate.
 Students should complete the online application form when starting the certificate and meet with the CQE advisor.
 In their last semester at Rutgers, they will meet with the advisor to certify completion of all requirements.